uwcartlab/Webmapping-Dev/Chapter10/readme.md

 			})
             .attr("cy",25)

 In Example 2.4, to make each circle just wide enough so that they all fit within the container horizontally but have gaps in between, we set the `r` attribute of each circle to 10 pixels.
 To spread the circles evenly across the container, we set the `cx` attribute of each bar to `i * (chartWidth / csvData.length) + 15`, where i is the index of the datum; this has the effect of moving each circle to the right of the previous one (lines 17-19).
 Temporarily, we set an arbitrary circle `cy` position of 25, just so the crcles are visible.
-We deal more with the vertical attributes momentarily, but for now, let's take a look at our evenly-spaced cirles (Figure 2.3).
+We'll address the vertical attributes momentarily, but for now, let's take a look at our evenly-spaced cirles (Figure 2.3).

 ![figure10.2.3.png](img/figure10.2.3.png)